-3. HOW SHOULD YOU USE SINGULAIR?
+3. HOW DO YOU USE SINGULAIR?

-Always take SINGULAIR as instructed by your doctor.
-You should check with your doctor or pharmacist if you are not sure about the dosage and method of treatment.
+Always take SINGULAIR exactly as your doctor has told you.
+You should check with your doctor or pharmacist if you are not sure.

 The dosage and method of treatment will be determined by the doctor only.